 As much as we like meeting you in person, we appreciate that a video call may be more convenient.
 Depending on your healthcare needs we may be able to see you via telehealth.
 We accept most major insurance for telehealth services.
-If you’re uninsured or prefer not to use your insurance, telehealth appointments cost $40 per visit with additional charges for lab testing.
+If you’re uninsured or prefer not to use your insurance, telehealth appointments will be assessed on our sliding fee schedule.

 If you do not have health insurance, or your insurance does not cover birth control, we offer discounted fees based on family size and income for family planning services (this includes everything except abortion care).